 Rear door toward the roof line

-Set the swing-door end of the bin to face the eave for efficient walk-in loading and easier ground-throw debris disposal.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw debris follow the same efficient, clear path.

 Surface protection